Child support explained

 • The Australian Child Support Scheme provides a formal way to arrange and enforce support

-• Income levels and care arrangements are key factors in determining how much support is paid
+• Income levels and care arrangements are among the matters that may be relevant in determining how much support is paid.

-• There are multiple ways to structure these arrangements, depending on your circumstances
+• There are multiple ways these arrangements can generally be structured, depending on individual circumstances.

 Common situations

-You may find yourself needing to understand child support in several different situations:
+People often find themselves considering child support in several different situations:

 • You've separated or divorced and have children requiring financial support